What is the weight of a tyre? Why tyre Weight Matters More Than You Think

 • Absorb sudden impact

-Here the safety is given priority over weight in such cases.
+Here the safety has its weight in such cases.

 Myth 2: Heavy Tyres Reduce Safety